noushskadoush/adatched_data_story/index.md

 Some specific events stand out in terms of the influence on genre distribution:

 *  After World War II, the proportion of war films rose significantly.
 The introduction of Technicolor in 1916 coincided with an increase in war films, likely linked to World War I (1914–1918), while black-and-white films declined.
-For other events, the proportion of war films remained relatively stable before and after
+For other events, the proportion of war films remained relatively stable before and after,

-*  We have a notable increase in musicals following the Watergate Scandal and a rise in LGBT-themed films after the early Gay Rights Movements
+*  We have a notable increase in musicals following the Watergate Scandal and a rise in LGBT-themed films after the early Gay Rights Movements,

-*  We see an emergence of Bollywood movies following the Indian Independence Act
+*  We see an emergence of Bollywood movies following the Indian Independence Act.

 But we still have to try to understand the exact nature of the influence on the distribution of genres due to these events.
 Yes, major historical events do seem to be followed with some kind of change in the genres of films released at that time but how important is this change?
 Does it last more than a couple of years?
-Are the effects, if they are real effect, immediate or do that endure in the long term?
+Are the effects, if they are real effects, immediate or do that endure in the long term?

 Because sure, you may find it a good idea to write a romance movie after the passage of laws on gay rights but will your movie be part of a short-lived trend?
 It might be smart to focus on these few significant events and take a closer look at several specific case studies to reinforce our analysis.
 <br>